 - First, you can almost guarantee that no one else has ever detected there (as opposed to a public park or schoolyard).

-- Second, the landowner can give you clues where to start your hunt.
+- Second, the landowner can give you clues about where to start your hunt.
 Maybe they noticed some broken pottery out in the woods in one spot of their land years ago.
 That would be an excellent place to start your hunt!

 I cannot stress enough the importance of getting permission.
 While verbal permission will often suffice for private land, I always get written permission for any public or government-owned land.